juhnix/cems/README.md

 emsMonitor show the same values from the shared memeory

+architecture

-emsSerio writes to and reads from message queues
+emsSerio writes received data from the tty to a message queue and reads another message queue for things to send to the tty.

-emsDecode reads the messages from th receive queue and decodes it.
-The decoded values are written to a shared ememory segment
+emsDecode reads the messages from the receive queue and decodes it.
+The decoded values are written to a shared memory segment.

-emsMqtt and emsMsb read the values from this shared memeory segment and write these to a mqtt broker (server) resp. a MSB bus
+emsMqtt and emsMsb read the values from this shared memory segment and write these to a mqtt broker (server) resp. a MSB bus.